getify/You-Dont-Know-JS/scope-closures/ch5.md

 # You Don't Know JS Yet: Scope & Closures - 2nd Edition
-# Chapter 5: Working with Variables
+# Chapter 5: The (not so) Secret Lifecycle of Variables

 | NOTE: |
 | :--- |
 | Work in progress |

-By now, you should have a decent grasp of the mental model for the nesting of scopes, from the global scope downward -- a program's scope chain.
+By now you should have a decent grasp of the mental model for the structures created by the nesting of scopes, from the global scope downward -- called a program's scope chain.

 But just knowing which scope a variable comes from is only part of the story.
-If a declaration for a variable appears anywhere other than the very first statement of a scope, what can we say about any references to that identifier that occur *before* the declaration?
+If a variable declaration appears past the first statement of a scope, how will any references to that identifier *before* the declaration behave?
+What happens if you try to declare the same variable twice in a scope?

-Though it may seem like a variable just *shouldn't exist* in a scope until the moment its declaration is encountered, we'll explore
+JS's particular flavor of lexical scope is rich with nuance in how and when variables come into existence and become available to the program.

-## When Can I Use A Variable?
+## When Can I Use a Variable?

-At what point does a variable become available to use in a certain part of a program?
+At what point does a variable become available to use within its scope?
 There may seem to be an obvious answer: *after* the variable has been declared/created.
 Right?
 Not quite.

 Consider: